mouathalmansour/Starbucks_Capstone_notebook/README.md

 3. **Model Result**

-   We build three models: the linear regression is a basic model, then the model is optimized by the decision tree regression and the random forest regression.
-At the same time, we use the GridSearchCV to tune the model.
-The last two model can analyze the important feature.
+   We build three models: the linear regression is a basic model which we got test data is: 1.1829, R^2 score of the test data is: 0.4732 and train data is: 0.4684.

-   * The last two model get a better score than the basic model.
-The mean squared value is closed to **1**, and the R square value is **0.5925** about the test data

-   * According to the feature importance, the feature high-income level, the feature became-member date, and the female gender are important demographic information.
-At the promotion side, the promotion duration is more important than the promotion type; the BOGO type and the discount type are not important.

-   In totally, the result almost agree with the former analysis. **Besides, the project article is  [Give Best Promotion To Appropriate Customer](https://medium.com/@RayZen/give-best-promotion-to-appropriate-customer-8abb170ca76e) **

-## Licensing<a id="licensing"></a>

-If you  would like to do further more, it is available below under MIT license.

 ## Acknowledge <a id="acknowlege"></a>